IBM/aidc-samples/docs/AutoAI.md

 ![improvement](../images/improvement.png)

-We will later see in the [OpenScale](OpenScale#openscale) section how we can monitor the return on investment introduced by AIDC.
+We will later see in the [OpenScale](OpenScale.md#openscale) section how we can monitor the return on investment introduced by AIDC.

 Finally we move to deploying the model and saving the JSON representation of our `dispatch rules`.

+This way we can use it in [Watson Machine Learning](WML.md).